-2.A.
+- 1.D.II.
+The procedures set out in this document are designed to ensure that the decision will be rendered by an impartial body which has no interest either in the silencing of unwelcome opinions or in the protection of incompetence or neglect. - 1.D.III.
 The term "tenure" means permanency of appointment including the right to fair consideration for increases of responsibility and salary, and for promotions in rank, and the right of a faculty member to continue as such subject only to dismissal for just cause, except as described under the conditions of article 17.

-2.B.
-Consideration for Tenure and Promotion to Associate Professor
+2. Consideration for Tenure and Promotion to Associate Professor

-- 2.B.I.
-The holder of a preliminary (tenure-track) appointment will be considered for tenure and promotion to Associate Professor in their sixth year of the preliminary appointment.
-However, the holder of a preliminary (tenure-track) appointment may apply to be considered for tenure and promotion to Associate Professor in their 4th or 5th years of service.
+- 2.A.
+The holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor will be simultaneously considered for tenure and promotion to Associate Professor in the fifth year of the preliminary appointment.
+However, the holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor may apply to be considered for tenure and promotion to Associate Professor in their 3rd or 4th years of service.
 Normal practice may vary from unit to unit.
-If a faculty employee applies for tenure and promotion in their fourth or fifth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw his/her application without prejudice.
-If the candidate proceeds to the Faculty level, then the full process, including appeals will continue to a final decision except as described in 5.F for the Sprott School of Business. - 2.B.II.
-In all cases letters from external referees shall be available for consideration at the Faculty, and University levels.
+If a faculty employee applies for tenure and promotion in their third or fourth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw his/her application without prejudice.
+If the candidate proceeds to the Faculty level, then the full process, including appeals, will continue to a final decision except as described in section 8.G. for the Sprott School of Business. - 2.A.I.
+Simultaneous consideration for tenure and promotion is undertaken at the unit (the Department Tenure and Promotion Committee) and at the Faculty level (the Faculty Tenure and Promotion Committee).
+At the University level, recommendations for tenure are assessed by the Provost and Vice-President (Academic) and recommendations for promotion are assessed by the University Promotions Committee. - 2.A.II.
+In all cases letters from external referees shall be available for consideration at the Faculty and University levels in accordance with the procedures specified at sections 2.B.III.; 3.B.III.; 4.B.III.; or 6.B.IV. as applicable.